Windows OS Hub

 The Application Failed To Start Because Its Side-by-Side Configuration is Incorrect

 If you see the “The application has failed to start because its side-by-side configuration is incorrect” error when trying to start an app in Windows, this means that the program cannot start due to missing dependencies.
 The components required to run the app are damaged or not installed on the computer.
-In this article, we’ll show how to check an application’s manifest file and resolve dependencies by finding a library or a package to be installed in order for the app to start correctly.
+In this article, we’ll show how to check an application’s manifest file and resolve dependencies by finding a library or a package to be installed for the app to start correctly.

 Most often the problem occurs when running portable apps or games because they use libraries of the Microsoft Visual C++ Redistributable (vc_redist.x86.exe, vc_redist.x64.exe) that are not installed on a computer or corrupted.
-However, prior to installing all Visual C++ Redistributable versions on your computer without thinking, we will try to find out exactly which library the app needs by its manifest file.
+However, before installing all Visual C++ Redistributable versions on your computer without thinking, we will try to find out exactly which library the app needs by its manifest file.

 Error: "The application has failed to start because the side by side configuration is incorrect" then starting program in Windows